25 Jul, 2025

 Some cancers have better outcomes than others, and this is because treatment outcomes are decided by a myriad of factors.

-Even after successful cancer treatment, some cancers return, known as recurrence.
+Even after successful cancer treatment, some cancers return or recur.
 Follow-up care and surveillance play a pivotal role in early detection and effective management if a recurrence should occur.

 In some cases, radiation therapy may not kill all cancer cells, and these cells multiply later to form tumors.
 In rare cases, when the disease metastasizes to other body parts during or after the treatment, cancer may come back after radiation therapy.